Mortgage Payment Calculator

 Example calculation

 Let's do an example calculation.
-To do that, we need to know: the principal amount, monthly interest rate, loan period/number of payments.
+For that, we need three things: the principal amount, the monthly interest rate, and the loan period (number of payments).
 You can find this information in your mortgage loan agreement.
 For our purposes, we will assume the following numbers:

 - our principal (P) equals 100 000 EUR;